Vincethevince/PBI-insights/README.md

 a report has, which ones are (un-) used etc.

 With AI and the gathered "report-page-measure/fields" dependencies, we can create descriptions of measures.
 With those, we can create descriptions of pages.
-Those can be used to describe a whole report.

-All the page/report descriptions will be embedded and saved in a vector DB.
+All the page descriptions will be embedded and saved in a vector DB.
 By that, we create a search system for new users that want to find certain information in the totality of all reports and their subpages.